Gilgit-Baltistan Mountains & Glaciers

 View of Attabad Lake

-Gulmit is an ancient village that now caters to tourists.
+Gulmit is an ancient village that caters to tourists.
 We had lunch at the Marcopolo Inn and were welcomed with singers and a buffet lunch.
 The community came to discuss their problems with hanging glaciers, threats from floods, landslides, and loss of water from retreating glaciers.

 The glaciers are debris-covered and hang over the valley.
-One man said he had trouble sleeping at night wondering if the glacier would fall down on them.
+One man said he had trouble sleeping at night, wondering if the glacier would fall down on them.

 The families below the glacier grow potatoes and wheat.
 Orchards are full of apricots, cherries, apples, and walnuts.
 They struggle to sell what they grow because Attabad Lake has blocked market opportunities.

 Passu Glacier is near Borith Lake but sits below the lake on the other side of a ridge.
-People used to irrigate with water from the glacier but now it is below their fields.
+People used to irrigate with water from the glacier, but now it is below their fields.
 Borith Lake is saline and unusable.

-The fields of Borith are dry and the fruit trees will not survive without water.
+The fields of Borith are dry, and the fruit trees will not survive without water.

 Passu Glacier is called a female glacier because it is snow-white on the surface.

-Peaks peaking over a ridge in Sost where we stay before going to Khunjerab National Park (KNP).
+Peaks peaking over a ridge in Sost, where we stay before going to Khunjerab National Park (KNP).
 Sost is a dry port and has all the elements of a frontier town.
 Chinese goods have flooded the town.

-At the first stop before entering the park a young snow leopard is kept in a small cage.
+At the first stop before entering the park, a young snow leopard is kept in a small cage.
 It was rescued from an avalanche when it was a cub.
-It paces up and down - the stress of living next to the road is apparent.
+It paces up and down.
+The stress of living next to the road is apparent.
 Hopefully, WWF will move it to a better location where it might eventually re-enter the wild areas.

 It is a wonderful snow-covered scene with jets streaming overhead on some unknown flight path and wide open yak pastures that will green up when the snow melts.

-Shia village near Hopar Glacier
+A Shia village near the Hopar Glacier

-Rakaposhi (7788m) and Diran (7226m) peaks challenge Karakoram climbers and for the Minapin village below where the glaciers from these two massive peaks meet.
-Diran Guesthouse provided a lovely garden lunch for us and again a community full of concerns for their future water supply and threats from the glaciers.
+Rakaposhi (7788m) and Diran (7226m) peaks challenge Karakoram climbers, and for the Minapin village below, where the glaciers from these two massive peaks meet.
+Diran Guesthouse provided a lovely garden lunch for us, and again, a community full of concerns for their future water supply and threats from the glaciers.

-Back to Gilgit with our bags full of dried apricots, cherries, walnuts and almonds, it will be remembered as a great trip.
+Back to Gilgit with our bags full of dried apricots, cherries, walnuts, and almonds, it will be remembered as a great trip.

 It was also summed up nicely by the quote on the wall near Attobad Lake.